-On March 1, 2024, we completed the sale March 2024 Private Placement, during which we sold a total of an additional 5,750,000 12,285,714 common shares, at a purchase price of the company's common stock, par value \$0.0001, \$7.00 per share, and 2,000,000 Pre-Funded Warrants at a purchase price of \$6.999 per Pre-Funded Warrant, in a private placement to a select group of purchasers (the "2024 Purchasers") pursuant to the Leerink ATM a Securities Purchase Agreement with an average sale price (the "Securities Purchase Agreement").
-The March 2024 Private Placement resulted in gross proceeds to us of \$2.28 per share, resulting in net proceeds of \$12.7 million approximately \$92.3 million, after deducting underwriting discounts, placement agent commissions and other offering expenses.
+On March 1, 2024, we completed the March 2024 Private Placement, during which we sold a total of 12,285,714 common shares, at a purchase price of \$7.00 per share, and 2,000,000 Pre-Funded Warrants at a purchase price of \$6.999 per Pre-Funded Warrant, in a private placement to a select group of purchasers (the "2024 Purchasers") pursuant to a Securities Purchase Agreement (the "Securities Purchase Agreement").
+The March 2024 Private Placement resulted in gross proceeds to us of approximately \$92.3 million, after deducting placement agent commissions and other offering expenses.

-The Company intends Pre-Funded Warrants are immediately exercisable from the date of issuance and do not have an expiration date.
+The Pre-Funded Warrants are immediately exercisable from the date of issuance and do not have an expiration date.
 They have an exercise price of \$0.001.
 Holders may not exercise any Pre-Funded Warrants that would cause the aggregate number of shares of common stock beneficially owned by the holder to exceed 9.99% of our outstanding common stock immediately after exercise.
 The Pre-Funded Warrants are subject to adjustment in the event of certain stock dividends and distributions, stock splits, stock combinations, reclassifications or similar events affecting the common stock and also upon any distributions for no consideration of assets to our stockholders.
 In the event of certain corporate transactions, the holders of the Pre-Funded Warrants will be entitled to receive, upon exercise of the Pre-Funded Warrants, the kind and amount of securities, cash or other property that the holders would have received had they exercised the Pre-Funded Warrants immediately prior to such transaction.
 The Pre-Funded Warrants do not entitle the holders thereof to any voting rights or any of the other rights or privileges to which holders of common stock are entitled.

 The securities issued have the benefit of the Registration Rights Agreement (the "Registration Rights Agreement"), dated as of February 27, 2024, by and among us and the 2024 Purchasers, requiring us to prepare and file a registration statement with the SEC as soon as reasonably practicable, but in no event later March 28, 2024 (the "Filing Deadline"), and to use commercially reasonable efforts to have the registration statement declared effective within 30 days of the Filing Deadline, subject to extension under the terms of the Registration Rights Agreement.
 We satisfied our obligations under the Registration Rights Agreement by filing a registration statement on Form S-3 on May 12, 2023, which became effective on April 25, 2024.
-We intend to use the net proceeds from the Leerink ATM to fund research and development and registration of its pipeline candidates, and for working capital and general corporate purposes.
+We intend to use the net proceeds to fund research and development and registration of its pipeline candidates, and for working capital and general corporate purposes.